golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 Outbound feature provides three rules:

 1. `everyone`: defines the default outbound access for all requestors.
 2. `audited-payload`: controls outbound access for manifests which are audited and signed by a trusted party.
-It can be set per certificate.
+   Trust is gained when provider sets this rule for root certificate of auditing organisation.
+   Provider can have multiple `audited-payload` rules for different `X.509` certificates.
+   To match this rule, requestor should get his manifest audited and signed by organisation which is trusted by provider.
+   It doesn't matter from which requestor node request is made.
-3. `partner`: allows outbound access for any manifests, as long as requestor node-id is a partner to trusted organisation.
-It can be set per certificate.
+3. `partner`: allows outbound access for any manifests, as long as requestor node is a partner to trusted organisation.
+   Trust is gained when provider sets Partner rule for root certificate of trusted organisation.
+   Provider can have multiple `partner` rules for different [golem certificates](https://github.com/golemfactory/golem-architecture/blob/master/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md).
+   To match this rule, requestor should get his [node descriptor](https://github.com/golemfactory/golem-architecture/blob/master/gaps/gap-31_node_descriptor/gap-31_node_descriptor.md) signed by partner to trusted organisation.
+   It doesn't matter which payload is being requested.

 Every rule can operate in three different modes: